jackxnet/Xtransport/README.md

 Alway on connection with node retry connection if host lost

-# KEY Usages:
+# Recommended Projects/Apps:

-host video/voice/podcast to multinodes
+*Host video/voice/podcast to multinodes

-cross connect  your(host on multinode) to my(host to multinoce) to create a cross connect for zoom/ group video/audio hosting type connections
+*Cross connect  your(host on multinode) to my(host to multinoce) to create a cross connect for zoom/ group video/audio hosting type connections

-Use host for routing node to nodes for alarm notify/ messaging/chat using multichannels for different chat/services
+-Use host for routing node to nodes packets/messages for alarm notify/ messaging/chat

+- Custom channels to route different services or multi Chat Channels.
+Example use channel 911 for alarm notifications

-Great for Lora radio bridge to route Lora Messages to internet nodes or use to route from lora to lora network over the internet.
+-Great for Lora radio bridge to route Lora Messages to internet nodes or use to route from lora to lora network over the internet.
 I've done a bridge plugin using the RYLR998 UART and using different xtransport channels to match the lora channel set in the 998 UART.

-USe host to nodes for server/client type service including File/database services
+-Use host to nodes for server/client type service including File/database services

-use multi (node) connections app to multi ipcams to watch unlimited ipcams (use the rtp/xtransport bridge on a iot/raspberry pi) for each stream.
+-Use multi (node) connections app to multi ipcams to watch unlimited ipcams (use the rtp/xtransport bridge on a iot/raspberry pi) for each stream.
 Record rtp traffic on a pi and stream playback from pi using xtransport. xtransport custom messages an be used to request playback from pi. (using the record /playback plugin)

-possible building onion type udp node-host-host-host-node route to for anonymous ip traffic.
+-Possible building onion type udp node-host-host-host-node route to for anonymous ip traffic.

-This is a transport protocol that uses UDP message type packets that can by route with guarantee replacing TCP/IP.

-Host to client communication, send by channel Unicast or Multicast messages.

-I have built alarm systems, security camera, voice, video, chat messaging

-database communication, file backup to multiple raspberry Pi's using

-multiple connections to each pi.
-Easy to add a Lora Bridge for routing messages

-through the internet, Sip bridges.
-Replaces TCP/IP with an alway on connection

-to the host.
+-routing encrypted payloads node to node.

 # Setup Notes:
 Easy to build a Host-Service-Plugin for custom host/route services